gmazzo/gradle-android-test-aggregation-plugin/README.md

 The plugin fills the gaps between [AGP](https://developer.android.com/studio/releases/gradle-plugin) and [JaCoCo Report Aggregation Plugin](https://docs.gradle.org/current/userguide/jacoco_report_aggregation_plugin.html) by providing the necessary setup missing:
-- It applies `jacoco-report-aggregation` at root project
+- It applies `jacoco-report-aggregation` and `test-report-aggregation` at root project
-- Creates a `JacocoCoverageReport` named `jacocoTestReport` for `TestSuiteType.UNIT_TEST`
+- Creates `jacocoTestReport` and `testAggregateTestReport` for `TestSuiteType.UNIT_TEST`
-- If a module applies `jacoco` plugin, it adds it to the `jacocoAggregation` root configuration
+- If a module applies `jacoco` plugin, it adds it to the `jacocoAggregation` and `testReportAggregation` root configurations
 - If a module applies the `java` plugin, makes its child `jacocoTestReport` task to depend on `test`
 - If a module applies the `android` plugin:
   - it enables by default `BuildType.enableUnitTestCoverage` on `debug` to produce jacoco exec files
-  - adds the `codeCoverageExecutionData`, `codeCoverageSources` and `codeCoverageElements` (classes) outgoing variants, to allow `jacoco-report-aggregation` to aggregate it
+  - adds the `codeCoverageExecutionData`, `codeCoverageSources`, `codeCoverageElements` (classes) and `testResultsElements` outgoing variants, to allow `jacoco-report-aggregation` and `test-report-aggregation` to aggregate it

 Please note that JVM still need to manually apply `jacoco` plugin (this is an intentional opt-in behavior) [build.gradle.kts](build.gradle.kts#L3)